rjtaraujo/smb-snake/README.txt

 This implementation extends the code provided by Prof. Dirk-Jan Kroon in the Mathworks File Exchange, such that you need to download its contribution to the directory root: https://www.mathworks.com/matlabcentral/fileexchange/28149-snake-active-contour

-One of the examples provided also requires a region growing implementation by Prof. Dirk-Jan Kroon, which can be found in: https://www.mathworks.com/matlabcentral/fileexchange/19084-region-growing
+One of the examples provided (nr.
+4) also requires a region growing implementation by Prof. Dirk-Jan Kroon, which can be found at: https://www.mathworks.com/matlabcentral/fileexchange/19084-region-growing

-We provide our optimization routine implemented in C++, such that you have to use the mex functionality of MATLAB in order to compile it.
-See more info at mex -setup

-The folders containing these pieces of code should be placed in the folder where this readme file and the remaining files of our implementation are.
+The folders containing these pieces of code should be placed in the folder where this readme file is.

+We implemented our optimization routine in C++, such that you have to use Matlab's mex function to compile the .cpp file into a binary MEX-file, callable from MATLAB.

+This has been tested in Matlab R2015a and R2018a.
+For any problem or doubt do not hesitate in contacting me: rjtaraujo@gmail.com